BstLabs/py-dynacli/docs/todo-app/task/task-add.md

 If you have already noticed every task is by default marked as `"Todo"`.

-The next topic is to add `todo task list` command.
+The next topic is to add the `todo task list` command.